artseyio/qmk-artsey/README.md

 The firmware files are auto built for a variety of common boards as well as community requested/supported boards.
 Our builds do *NOT* override default mcu/bootloader/architecture.
 Please mind this fact if you've tweaked your board in any way relative to the official QMK sources.

+### Flashing

+We recommend Windows and OSX users download the pre-built hex files and use [QMK Toolbox](https://github.com/qmk/qmk_toolbox).

+If you are on Linux, you'll need to use the `qmk flash` command with the same options as we use to compile.
+The compile options can be found in  `DEVELOPMENT.md` and are compatible with the `qmk flash` command.
+If there is an alternative thats easier to use, please let us know on Discord or GitHub Issue.

 **We are NOT responsible for any failed firmware flashes!**

 ## Adding ARTSEY Support